Uppu Seedai Recipe - Krishna Janmashtami | Gokulashtami

 - 1 teaspoon Salt , (adjust to taste)

-To prepare uppu seedai, in a heavy bottomed pan on medium heat, roast the urad and bengal gram dals until it releases a roasted aroma.
-Transfer to a bowl and keep aside.
+In a heavy bottomed pan on medium heat, roast the urad and bengal gram dals until it releases a roasted aroma.

-Now grease your palms with oil and and shape the dough to make small marble size balls.
+Now grease your palms with ghee and and shape the dough to make small marble size balls.
 Place the balls in a tray and prepare the oil for deep frying.

-Drain the Uppu Seedais from the oil and allow it to cool.
-The cooling process allows the Seedai's to crisp and crunchy.
+Drain the Uppu Seedai from the oil and allow it to cool.
+The cooling process allows the Seedai to turn crisp and crunchy.

-Store the Uppu Seedai's in air tight containers and serve as a snack for festivals like Krishna Janmashtami.
+Store the Uppu Seedai in air tight containers and serve as a snack for festivals like Krishna Janmashtami.